Using the UAV Thermography for Cultivation and Phenotyping of Crops

-The process of cultivation leading to the target properties of new cereal varieties is time- consuming due to the need to characterize a large number of potential gene resources.
-Genetic resources of minor cereals are tested in three-year seed-beds with elementary evaluation according to the applicable methodology of work with collections of genetic resources.
-The genetic resources evaluated include winter and spring wheat, winter barley, both forms of triticales, vain types of Hordeae and a number of minor crops.
+The process of cultivation leading to the target properties of new crop varieties is time-consuming due to the need to characterize a large number of potential gene resources.
+Genetic resources of minor crops are tested in three-year seed-beds with elementary evaluation according to the applicable methodology of work with collections of genetic resources.
+The genetic resources evaluated include winter and spring wheat, winter barley, both forms of triticale’s, vain types of Hordeae and many more minor crops.

 Availability of modern technologies of thermographic imaging from the UAV platform (Unmanned Aerial Vehicle) offers new possibilities for description of genetic resources, extension of the range of classifiers, in terms of thermal behaviour of plants in relation to transpiration response of plants.

 For scanning the temperature condition of experimental varieties, we used a thermal imaging camera Workswell WIRIS supported by UAV based on Gryphon Dynamics frames system.
 The flight was pre-programmed using UGCS Ground Station.
-The data have been processed in the program Pix4D and analyzed by software Workswell CorePlayer and Workswell Thermoformat.
+The data had been processed in the program Pix4D and analysed by Workswell’s CorePlayer and Workswell Thermoformat software.

 Preliminary analysis of the data indicates usefulness of this approach for the process of cultivation and phenotyping where the varieties have specific symptoms and significant differences in the areas of both visible and infrared radiation.

-For the detailed analysis of the resulting thermogram, integration and support of camera hardware with ortho-rectification program Pix4D will be required in order to maintain all radiometric information in the resulting map.
+For a detailed analysis of the resulting thermogram, integration and support of camera hardware with ortho-rectification program Pix4D will be required in order to maintain all radiometric information in the resulting map.